offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 pref.non_virt_method(0);  // calls MyParent::non_virt_method() even though object is a MyChild
 ```

-To prevent a method from being overriddable at all, add the `final` keyword just after the parameter list.
+To prevent a method from being overridable at all, add the `final` keyword just after the parameter list.

 ```c++
 struct MyParent {